Contact Home

 Q: What do you like most about writing?

 A: I love being my own boss.
-Of course, I have to answer to my editors, keep up with the market, and not be afraid to take risks or move in a new direction.
+Of course, I have to answer to my editors, keep up with the market, ignore my alter ego, and not be afraid to take risks or move in a new direction.
 But I find the writing life a lot more flexible in terms of making me feel like I'm in control (of my daily schedule, if not my mind) than any other job I've had.
 I also find it way more rewarding.
 I like that writing is a 24/7 vocation.
 In other words, it's not just my career, it's my life.
 I love the creativity, and I love giving my imagination free rein.
 There's nothing like finishing a project and feeling like you've given it your all—and that it's good!
 In fact, that's my absolute favorite part, writing the words, "The End."

 Q: What do you like the least?

 A: Sometimes the creative process is frustrating.
 I'm not one of those writers who sits at her computer, picks up where she left off the previous day without needing to read or edit backward, and then the words flow for the next six hours.
 I don't see a "movie in the mind."
 Rather, I feel and hear my characters, and the challenge is creating a visual world on-page.
 Although I've been known to draft most of a novel before revising it or to draft a story in chunks, generally I revise as I go.
 That involves a lot of reworking of the same material.
 However, I've discovered it's the best way to keep myself immersed in my characters and ensure I'm telling their story and not my version of what their story should be.
-I'm a slow writer.
+Like I said above, I'm a slow writer.
 I'd love to be a fast writer, but I'm not, and I've (nearly) accepted that.

 Q: What's your favorite fantasy?